 Examines psychological processes of grief and separation, and history of attitudes toward death, bioethical issues associated with dying and association between worldviews and attitudes toward death and dying.
 Prerequisites: PSY220 and junior standing.
 (Not offered 2013-14.)

 PSY392 Law and Psychology (4)

 Examines areas of interface between psychology and law including accuracy of eyewitness identifications, jury decision making, prediction of violence, competency to stand trial, criminal responsibility, right to treatment; fundamental differences in perspectives on human behavior taken by law and social sciences.
 Prerequisites: PSY220 and junior standing.
 (Not offered 2013-14.)

 PSY394 Life Span Development (4)

 Surveys social, intellectual and vocational issues predominant during adolescence, adulthood and aging.
 Discussion format.
 Prerequisites: PSY220 and junior standing.
 (Not offered 2013-14.)

 Applies selected psychological principles in community agency.
 Ten hours per week supervised field experience combined with exposure to theoretical issues in class.
 Taken in sequence.
 Prerequisites: psychology major with junior or senior standing and consent of instructor.
 Credit: 4 credits psychology elective, 4 credits general elective.

 PSY447 Scientific and Philosophical Theories in Psychology (4)

 Advanced consideration of fundamental issues in scientific theories of psychology.
 Recent developments and historically influential perspectives explored and evaluated with respect to fundamental issues, e.g., action, cognition, emotion.
-Topics and theorists include cognitive science, culture and cognition, identity and development, behaviorism, ecological psychology, Descartes, Kierkegaard, Piaget and Gibson.
+Topics and theorists include cognitive science, culture and cognition, identity and development, behaviorism, ecological psychology, dynamical systems and values and judgement.
 Prerequisite: senior standing.